sunlizhuang/Download_GDELT_Insert_To_Mysql/README.md

 # Download_GDELT_Insert_To_Mysql

 Download GDELT csv.zip files.
-You can select the begin data and end data.
+You can select the begin date and end date.
 Unzipping to csv files and put into ./data/
 Write your own MySql username and pwd down to these code.
 you can insert these csv files to MySql database.